Canon 5D II Wedding Photography

 Since the 5dII’s initial release cameras have improved dramatically in the ISO department and what was once its strength has become its downside.
 I feel comfortable pushing my 5D Mark II cameras to ISO 2500.
 After ISO 2500, pictures will start to fall apart with heavy color casts and shadow banding.
 Photographers can get away with delivering black and white pictures at ISO 3200 or 6400, but I prefer to deliver every picture in color.
 I feel like this is the biggest weakness of the camera and should always be considered in low-light shooting situations.

-Although, it’s been almost a decade since its release, there is no reason to think this camera can’t be a professional workhorse for many years to come.
+Although, it’s been over a decade since its release, there is no reason to think this camera can’t be a professional workhorse for many years to come.
 At sub-$1,000 prices on the used market, the 5D Mark II is the best bang for the buck when it comes to investing in a pre-owned full frame DSLR system.
 If you are looking to save a little capital, seek out a low mileage Mark II and you’ll be sacrificing very little in your camera’s performance, abilities, and feature set!

 Are you interested in learning more about this camera?
 There are lots of great useful resources all of the web to help us photographers achieve our photographic dreams!
 We have included some of the articles and resources that were helpful for us when researching our own gear purchase.